 This video is on the longer side, clocking in at around 14 minutes.
 However, the reason that we are ending on this one is because it takes the tips we’ve already gone over and gives more examples.
 Though I have to be honest: the girl in the video was distracting in the first part of the video until she started participating towards the end.

 In the beginning, he talks about what stress does to your voice and how to notice and then ferociously fight it.
 But before you can fight it, you have to notice it.
 One way to notice stress and tension in your body is to think about your shoulders.
 More specifically, are they raised up or are they nice and loose?

 Because when you raise your shoulders up you tell the world that you’re stressed and out of control.
 And this cripples the confidence you feel and the confidence you project out into the world.

-Whenever you do notice that your shoulders are tensed up, just shake them loose.
+Whenever you do notice that your shoulders are tensed up; shake them loose.
 Try to relax them and go about your day.
 That way, you can release some of the tension in your body.
-You will also want to repeat this exercise for any part of the body that you carry stress in, shoulders are just a common one.
+Repeat this exercise for any part of the body that you carry stress in.

 Your Neck and Throat